25 Types Of Famous Turkish Kebabs You Have To Try

 This is a unique kebab that might not be for everyone.
 It’s made with marinated lamb intestines threaded onto skewers and grilled until crispy.

-I can’t say I’ve ever been brave enough to try this one, but it’s very popular locally, so perhaps you might want to give it a try?
+I can’t say I’ve ever been brave enough to try this one, but it’s very popular locally, so perhaps you should.

 17. Kuzu Tandır (Lamb Tandoori)

-Lamb meat cooked slow and marinated in a blend of yogurt and spices until tender and succulent.
+Lamb meat is cooked slowly and marinated in a blend of yogurt and spices until tender and succulent.

-This is one of the more expensive varieties of kebabs but it’s really delicious and usually comes served with rice, vegetables, and bread.
+This is one of the more expensive varieties of kebabs, but it’s really delicious.
+It’s usually served with rice, vegetables, and bread.

 18. Ciğer Kebabı (Liver Kebab)